Finkch/resume/resume.md

 ## Education

-**University of British Columbia** | GPA 3.90
+University of British Columbia | GPA 3.90

-* Bachelor of Science in Physics and Computer Science
+* Bachelor of Science in Physics and Computer Science.
-* Dean's List honoree on multiple occasions and former executive of UBC-O's Astronomy Club
+* Dean's List honoree on multiple occasions and former executive of UBC-O's Astronomy Club.

 ***